kmantel/PsyNeuLinkView/README.md

     to install: brew install yarn

-Python 3.x with PsyNeuLink, RedBaron, and gRPC installed (does not need to be on path)
+Python 3.x with PsyNeuLink (pip install psyneulink), RedBaron (pip install redbaron), gRPC (pip install grpcio), and gRPC tools (pip install grpcio-tools) installed (does not need to be on path)

 **INSTALLATION**